-It can be unclear when exactly answer access levels configured in Oracle Service Cloud are synced into Knowledge Advanced as user groups.
+It can be unclear when exactly answer access levels configured in Oracle B2C Service are synced into Knowledge Advanced as user groups.

 Understand that Answer Access Levels map 1-to-1 with User Groups, but that they use different underlying database tables.
 The process by which some of the information about the answer access level is copied into a user group is called shadowing.
 For user groups, this is a one-time synchronization of a particular access level that only will occur if there is not already a shadowed user group for that answer access level ID.
 It occurs when manually triggered within Authoring, or when a contact with an active SLA containing the access level sends a successful authentication request to the REST API (as when they log into Customer Portal and perform a search, open an article, or see the Popular Answers widget).

 To create a user group in Knowledge Advanced:

 - Use Agent Desktop to create an Answer Access Level at Configuration > Application Appearance > Customizable Menus > System Menus > Answer Access Levels according to the Oracle B2C Service documentation.

 - If you just want to get started with the user group: within Authoring, navigate to Users > User Groups > Add.
 Select the answer access level from the dropdown and click Save User Group Properties.
 It is now shadowed, and will no longer appear in that dropdown.
 The administrator account or any staff account which has been delegated the sysadmin role can then add the new user group to console roles, views, and content types.